gagan-iitb/MM-TelcoBench/Multiple_Choice_Telecom_Question_Answering/README.md

 The dataset is intended to evaluate the ability of models to understand and answer complex telecom-related questions, providing a challenging benchmark for **Multiple-Choice Question Answering** in the telecom domain.

-## Evaluation Result for some famous models
+## Evaluation Result for some state-of-the-art models

 | Model Name | CT WG1 | CT WG3 | CT WG4 | RAN1 | RAN2 | RAN3 | RAN4 | SA WG1 | SA WG2 | SA WG3 | SA WG5 | Overall Accuracy |
 |------------|--------|--------|--------|-------|-------|-------|-------|---------|---------|---------|---------|-----------------|